dmh2000/FCND-Controls-CPP/README.md

 it was found that the velocity command limit should be placed on the total velocity command rather than the individual X and Y components.
 That was changed and again the flight improved but did not pass.
 The constraint on the acceleration commands in the LateralController were removed and the flights passed.

+The file config/QuadControlParams.txt has the gains that passed the tests in all scenarios.

 ![scenario 5](scenario-5.png)
 <p><img src="scenario-5.gif" width="800" alt="scenario 5"/></p>